Estate Planning in Nevada

 A Revocable Living Trust (RLT) is an effective tool for preserving privacy, eliminating the need for probate and preparing your estate for ease of transition upon your death.
 The RLT is established by written agreement and records the arrangement wherein you transfer ownership of your property into the Trust during your lifetime.
-There are 4 main components to a Trust:
+Read more here.

 If you get to a point in your life where you are unable to make medical decisions for yourself, it is important to have a Healthcare Power of Attorney.
 Your HPOA names the individual(s) you have chosen to make medical decisions on your behalf, and to carry out your stated desires regarding life sustaining measures.
 By nominating an agent and making your desires known, you remove the burden from family/friends of having to make those decisions on your behalf.

-The APOA allows your nominated agent(s) to make financial decisions on your behalf, and to manage your assets, except those assets that are in your RLT [provisions in your RLT dictate how your Successor Trustee can manage Trust assets].
+The APOA allows your nominated agent(s) to make financial decisions on your behalf, and to manage your assets, except those assets that are in your Revocable Living Trust [provisions in your Revocable Living Trust dictate how your Successor Trustee can manage Trust assets].

 You can make your APOA effective immediately, or have it effective only upon your incapacity.
 You can also limit your agent’s powers, or grant them broad powers.